 - Double-click an instrument in the left column.

-The instrument names, and their associated staff lines, now appear in the instrument list in the right column.
+The instrument names, and their associated staff lines, now appear in the list of instruments in the right column.
 You can add more instruments or voice parts, as needed.
 Each instrument added in this way is allocated its own Mixer channel.

-This method is used to add another staff to an existing instrument in your instrument list:
+To add a staff to an existing instrument in the score:

-Note: To adjust the distance between staves within a single instrument (created with the Add Staff or Add Linked Staff buttons), use the Grand Staff Distance setting.
+Note: To adjust the distance between staves within a single instrument use the Grand Staff Distance setting.